Meet Kate

 Academic Appointments

-• Professor, Department of Community Health Sciences, Rady Faculty of Health Sciences, University of Manitoba
+• Professor, College of Community & Global Health, Rady Faculty of Health Sciences, University of Manitoba

 Research Appointments